aaron/montventure/_posts/2016-08-24-jewel-basin-backpack.md

     {% include image.html image="twin-lakes.jpg" %}
   </div>
 </div>

+We left Blackfoot Lake with a possible goal of heading to Wildcat Lake for the night.
+But the long slow climb back toward the ridge changed the minds of the adults.
+The kids were set on going to Wildcat and were not swayed by how far it was, or that we would have to turn around and retrace our steps in the morning.
+But parents get final say so we headed south for the Twin Lakes with some grumbling from the troops.
+We were soon traversing a steep slope above two beautiful lakes tucked into a small basin below us and Wildcat Lake was forgotten.
+Two lakes means two points!
+The trail dropped steadily down to the level of the lakes and we found a beautiful grassy campsite on a strip of land between the two lakes.

 Zach swam in the larger (and colder) lake visible from our campsite while Audrey and Harper swam in both lakes!
 With the sun setting behind the ridge they all ended up quite chilled and put on their puffy coats and huddled under sleeping bags to warm themselves.
 We had dinner and even some freeze dried apple crisp for dessert before heading to bed.
 Just as the kids were getting settled it began to rain lightly.
 My bivy has mesh over the face and is meant to be used under a tarp or tucked up under a tree.
 So I quickly grabbed my things and squeezed into the tent.
 It was a little cramped but I was able to setup perpendicular to everyone else by the door.
 Around 1am I woke up very warm, poked my head outside, and spotted the milky way overhead.
 I moved back outside and with a few hours sleep in me laid there for what felt like a long while gazing at the star speckled night sky.